 A flyover is coming up over a rail line close to Siliguri town, the construction is complete at the time of writing this in 2021.
 Once the flyover is ready the travel distance through Gajaldoba is expected to reduce further by 3 to 4 km.

 There is a third route to travel here through Jalpaiguri Maynaguri road.
 This route would be useful only for tourists visiting Gorumara from Jalpaiguri town side.

 The grassland of Gorumara is famous for the Asiatic one-horned rhino.
-The watchtower beside the Forest Rest House gives a panoramic view of the entire park and the Murti Valley.
+The viewpoint beside the Forest Rest House and the Jatraprasad watchtower further inside the forest are known to give a panoramic view of the entire park and the Murti Valley.
 The tower is the best place to observe wild animals especially rhino, elephant, bison, and deer, as they regularly come to the salt reservoir just below the tower.

 Gorumara being the most popular tourist destination of Dooars, there is no dearth of tourist activity here.
 The most popular tourist activity is the forest safari.
 These are organized during early morning and late afternoon on Jeeps which are specifically marked for this purpose.
 There are several safari routes inside the forest that will take you to some of the core areas of Gorumara National Park.
 The park itself remains closed from mid-June to mid-September, but there are other activities which make it worth your while to spend a few laid-back days with family and friends in the midst of nature.

 Day activity includes a visit to nearby picturesque tourist destinations including Samsing area, Jhalong, Bindu, Jaldhaka area etc.

 In the evening cultural programs including tribal dances and folk music performances are organized at a number of places around the forest which can be enjoyed by all.

 Together Gorumara has enough activities to keep you engaged for several days.